dominikahynkova/01-character-description/05-presentation-stoytelling/presentation-2020-dhynkova.md

 ## How the analog helped me get to university
 After high school I applied to Film Academy.
 My specialization was Director of Photography.

+### Film industry wasn‘t the right choise
+I didn't have the character to work in the film industry.
+It was very stressful.

 ## Most of the time I shoot my friends, family and things thats are important
 - You need to consider what you want to take a picture of.